 - Landscape for low maintenance, and use native plants to aid pest control. - Attract insect-eating birds and bats to your home.
-Contact the ODWC at 918-299-2334. - Use integrated pest management (IPM) strategies to control pests.
-IPM uses combined biological, cultural and chemical methods. - For more pest management information, contact the Master Gardener Hotline at 918-746-3701.
+Contact the ODWC at 918-299-2334. - Use integrated pest management (IPM) strategies that rely on biological, cultural and chemical methods. - For more pest management information, contact the Master Gardener Hotline at 918-746-3701.